 Parenting—Let’s Make a Game of It is only $7.99 (Kindle) and $9.99 (paperback).

-This book shows how to put the fun into parenting while getting kids to listen and cooperate.
+This book shows how to put fun into parenting while getting kids to listen and cooperate.